-The loop FOREACH is a control structure designed specifically to iterate and access the elements of a collection in a simplified way.
+The loop FOREACH is a control structure specifically designed to traverse and access the elements of a collection in a simplified manner.

-Element collections are a very powerful tool that we will use every day.
-For example, we can store a set of numbers, texts, the items that a customer has purchased, or even the functions to be executed on a variable.
+Element collections are a very useful tool that we will use every day.
+For example, we can store a set of numbers, texts, the items a customer has purchased, or even the functions to execute on a variable.

-When working with collections, a need that we will frequently encounter is to perform an action on all the elements of a collection.
-This is where the FOREACH loop comes into play.
+When working with collections, a need that we will frequently encounter is to perform an action on all elements of a collection.
+That’s where the FOREACH loop comes into play.

 In natural language, a FOREACH loop means: